rstiller/inspector-metrics/packages/inspector-metrics/README.md

 * Meter - measures the rate of events over time (e.g. "requests per second")
 * Timer - measures call-rate of a function and the distribution of the duration of all calls

+There are libraries which collect some metrics:

+* [node VM](https://github.com/rstiller/inspector-vm) - collects memory & garbage collection metric for node VM

 The library ships with a default `console` `MetricReporter`.

 Some other reporter: